masikol/barapost/README.md

             Available values: 'megaBlast', 'discoMegablast', 'blastn'.
             Default is megaBlast;

-    -g (--organisms) --- 'nt' database restriction, e.i. organisms that you expect to see in result files.
+    -g (--organisms) --- 'nt' database slices, e.i. organisms that you expect to see in result files.
             Format of value:
               <organism1_name>,<organism1_taxid>+<organism2_name>,<organism2_taxid>+...
             See EXAMPLES #2 and #3 below.
             Spaces are not allowed.
 Number of organisms can be from 1 to 5 (5 is maximum).
-            Default value is:   bacteria,2+viruses,10239.
+            Default is: full 'nt' database, e.i. no slices.
 ```

 - More clearly, functionality of `-g` option is totally equal to "Organism" text boxes on this BLASTn page: